Anxiety, Panic Attacks, Fears and Phobias

 Is fear hardwired or learned?

-Yet as far as we know humans apparently are only born with two fears hardwired in the brain: fear of falling and fear of loud noises.
+As far as we know, humans are only born apparently with two fears hardwired in the brain: a fear of falling and a fear of loud noises.
 When you think about it, both make complete sense in terms of human evolution.
 When our primate ancestor mothers swung through branches, then an impulse to hang on, combined with a healthy fear of letting go, plus the need to be alert and respond quickly to any unexpected noise in unfamiliar territory, would have been essential for survival.

 This means that all other fears are learned.
-You learn to be afraid of criticism or of being wrong.
-You learn to fear rejection.
-You learn to fear authority.
-You learn to fear what people might think of you.
-You learn to fear lifts or dogs or flying or driving.
-You learn to fear failure.
+You may learn to be afraid of criticism or of being wrong.
+You may learn to fear rejection.
+You may learn to fear authority.
+You may learn to fear what people might think of you.
+You may learn to fear failure.
+You may learn to fear lifts, dogs, heights, motorway driving or another of the hundreds of known fears and phobias.

-And whether it is triggered by past events, or the way you think about your life and the future, or for a reason you are completely unaware of, the root of all stress and anxiety is fear.
+Whether it is triggered by past events, the way you think about your life and the future, or for a reason you are completely unaware of… the root of all stress and anxiety is fear.
 Yet as fear and all of its associated problems is a learned response, perversely this is very good news indeed.
 Because what you have learned you can unlearn.
-It is possible to learn new, better ways to live life, to face and overcome challenges, to let go of limiting beliefs.
-You can learn to stop asking the wrong questions and running the wrong scripts in your mind.
-You can learn how not to make life tougher than it needs to be.
+It is possible to: learn new, better ways to live life; to face and overcome challenges; and to let go of limiting beliefs.
+You can learn to stop asking the wrong questions and running unhelpful thoughts and scary movies in your mind.
+You can learn how to not make life tougher than it needs to be.
 You can learn to look at life differently and better.

-Hypnotherapy is very effective at enabling someone to learn how to change their mind for good, to be able to better control their thoughts and feelings.*
+Hypnotherapy is very effective at enabling someone to learn how to change their mind for good and be able to control their thoughts and feelings.*

-In addition to hypnosis, I also show people how to challenge their own thought processes and think more appropriately.
-I teach people simple yet useful tools and techniques for feeling calmer and more relaxed, physically and mentally…. to be more confident and optimistic.
+In addition to hypnosis, I show people how to challenge their thought processes usefully and to think more appropriately.
+I teach people simple yet useful tools and techniques for feeling calmer and more relaxed, physically and mentally, and to feel more confident and optimistic.

 For deep-seated fears, phobias, OCD and PSTD I use different techniques as appropriate such as the rewind technique and parts therapy.
 I provide hypnosis recordings and other resources for people to use between sessions and also as ongoing support for them whenever treatment is completed.